 Recognizing these signs ensures prompt medical intervention if necessary.

-Post-Abortion Care
+Post-Abortion Care:

 After using abortion pills, consider the following: